xrettle/WFGY/ProblemMap/Twin_Atlas/faq.md

 >
 > - a product identity
 > - architecture docs
-> - Bridge specs
+> - Bridge docs
-> - example mappings
-> - demo specs
-> - case files
 > - runtime entry surfaces
+> - evidence surfaces
+> - raw run assets
+> - demo surfaces
 >
 > So this is much closer to build mode than pure concept mode.